maqnius/compscie-mc/README.md

 ```

 ### Using a config input file
-+ The basic parameters are set in a config file similiar to the previous case but without a `[manual]` section.
++ The basic parameters are set in a config file similar to the previous case but without a `[manual]` section.
 But instead, it contains sections for each particle type beginning with `particle_class_*`.
 Each class will be collected in the following.

 ```